devotedmikae/devotedmikae/README.md

 2 ✦ You’re problematic (support inc3st, gr00ming, non-con etc…), also want to add that if you are a fan of TCOAAL then don't approach us.

 3 ✦ You have a bad reputation: We don't want to hear it.
-If everyone considers you a bad person then you must have done something bad for them to hate you.
+If everyone considers you a bad person then you must have done something bad for them to hate you and earning such a profile.

 </details>